cedarbaum/transiter-graphql-proxy/README.md

 ## Setup

-This project does not setup the transiter service itself.
+This project does not setup the Transiter service itself.
 You will need to do this first using another AWS service, such as ECS or EKS.
-After this is done, make note of the VPC that the transiter service is deployed in.
+After this is done, make note of the VPC that the Transiter service is deployed in.

 ## Building and deploying